ibrahimmkhalid/ultralytics/docs/en/datasets/segment/index.md

 ---
 comments: true
-description: Explore the supported dataset formats for Ultralytics YOLO and learn how to prepare and use datasets for training object segmentation models.
+description: Explore the supported dataset formats for SFDT_Ibrahim YOLO and learn how to prepare and use datasets for training object segmentation models.
-keywords: Ultralytics, YOLO, instance segmentation, dataset formats, auto-annotation, COCO, segmentation models, training data
+keywords: SFDT_Ibrahim, YOLO, instance segmentation, dataset formats, auto-annotation, COCO, segmentation models, training data
 ---

 # Instance Segmentation Datasets Overview

 ## Supported Dataset Formats

-### Ultralytics YOLO format
+### SFDT_Ibrahim YOLO format

 The dataset label format used for training YOLO segmentation models is as follows: